 Combined with the Mount of Olives viewpoint, the Mount Scopus desert viewpoint is a great place to start a tour of Jerusalem.
 Besides the majestic beauty of the desert, this is also a good spot to introduce Jerusalem’s geographical, historical and political context.
 The local vistas demonstrate well Jerusalem’s position on the seam of the cultivatable land and the desert.
 It also explains the critical role of water management in this city, which can be seen best in the City of David.

-Visiting the Mount Scopus Observation point
+Touring the Mount Scopus Observation point

 The viewpoint is easily reached by car, although it doesn’t have any place to park.
 The only option is to park at the bus station, and hope not get a ticket while admiring the Biblical views.